RESEARCH

 FUNCTIONAL MORPHOLOGY IN CRAYFISH

-An undergraduate research project has become a major focus of our research efforts in recent years.
-We are studying the biomechanics of swimming, and the trade-offs between swimming performance and claw size, in Faxonius crayfish.
-This project has involved collaborations with Todd Currier and Yahya Modarres-Sadeghi in the Fluid-Structure Interactions laboratory at the University of Massachusetts, and Brooke Flammang at the Fluid Locomotion Lab at the New Jersey Institute of Technology.
-Stay tuned for more on this new project!
+A more recent project is on the biomechanics and fluid dynamics of the tail-flip escape response in Faxonius crayfish.
+This project has involved collaborations with Todd Currier, Adrian Carleton, and Yahya Modarres-Sadeghi in the Fluid-Structure Interactions laboratory at the University of Massachusetts, and Brooke Flammang at the Fluid Locomotion Lab at the New Jersey Institute of Technology.
+The second paper from this collaboration -- which focuses on substrate interactions during the escape response -- is currently in the works.